madsdia293/simple_games/README.md

 # simple_games

-This is a simple text-based adventure game that you can play in your terminal.
+These are two simple games that you can play in your terminal.